Simpsons (department store): Legacy

 The Simpsons stores outside of the Greater Toronto and Greater Montreal areas were actually the first to be converted to The Bay on July 30, 1986.
 This included the stores in the province of Nova Scotia as well as Ontario locations in London, Kitchener, Kingston and Windsor.
-Like the ones in Toronto and Montreal, many of these The Bay stores are still standing including those at White Oaks Mall, Cataraqui Centre, Fairview Park Mall, Devonshire Mall, Mic Mac Mall and Mayflower Mall.
+Like the ones in Toronto and Montreal, many of these The Bay stores lasted until HBC's demise in 2025 including those at White Oaks Mall, Cataraqui Centre, Fairview Park Mall, Devonshire Mall, Mic Mac Mall and Mayflower Mall.
 The Bay in Halifax, closed in 2011, was among the Simpsons stores rebranded in 1986.

 After the Simpsons chain ceased to exist in 1991, the Hudson's Bay Company continued to accept Simpsons credit cards in its The Bay and Zellers stores until the company launched the HBC credit card in 2001.

 The Canadian Intellectual Property Office database reports that the trademark to the name "Simpsons" was owned by Sears Canada from 2001 to 2008.
 It was purchased from the Hudson's Bay Company in 2001, ten years after the name had been retired.
 In 2008, Sears Canada transferred all of its trademarks (including the Simpsons trademark) to 1373639 Alberta Ltd., which appears to be a shell company of Sears Canada.